iiepdev/HackingEDPlanningV2-Challenge2/README.md

 🇪🇸 [Versión en Español](#versi%C3%B3n-en-espa%C3%B1ol)

 Note: By accessing this repository and the corresponding files, you agree to a [non-disclosure agreement](https://box.iiep.unesco.org/s/FCXnZCStwRcyge4).
+You can also access the [Challenge brief](https://box.iiep.unesco.org/s/YxZiiATTsAsbyMK).

 🧐 Climate  change-related sea level rise is an increasing threat to livelihoods in  coastal regions around the world, with the education system not being  an exception.
 Ministries of Education need a way of determining which schools will be under the sea level first, so that mitigation and adaptation plans can be set into place.